Composting Capitalism

 This class helped me see the evolution of capitalism more clearly and inspired me to reenchant my life.
 I’m taking away new ideas, visions, and gentle practices.

-Our 90-minute sessions will be a blend of teaching from Federici’s material, grounding exercises, guided visualization, discussion, ritual, and space for questions.
+Each of the eight lessons you’ll access will be a blend of teaching from Federici’s material, grounding exercises, guided visualization, ritual, self-reflection.
 An outline of our time together is below:

 • Session 1: Introducing this work, creating the container for it, clarifying why we’re undertaking this material together